Skip to content

 Step 3: Compose your email

-After you’ve selected your template, you’ll see an overview of your email where you can quickly jump to the fullscreen editor to draft your email, change your sending info, and view warnings about deliverability or law compliance.
+After you’ve selected your template, you’ll see an overview of your email where you can directly jump to the fullscreen editor to draft your email, change your sending information, and view warnings about deliverability or law compliance.
+You can switch among HTML, classic, plaintext, and AMP tabs while you compose.

 Avoid using the following keys: